heroterminal/heroterminal-docs/README.md

 The structure may evolve over time, but in general:

+- `casefiles/`
+  Core Case File specification documents (scenario manifest, scoring, HeroCert).

-- `spec/`
+- `leads/`
-  Core HeroOS and bootcamp specification documents.
+  Lead specification (lead manifest, command simulation, solutions).

-- `guides/`
+- `architecture/`
-  Step by step guides for authors, including how to create and test a bootcamp.
+  How Lens renders the filesystem and the Mystery-as-Code model.

-- `examples/`
+- `tools/`
-  Small, focused examples that demonstrate patterns, checks and mission design.
+  Validation helper scripts for packaging and checking Case Files.

 Check the individual README files inside those folders for more detail if present.